W. K. Hicks

-Wilmer Kenzie Hicks (July 14, 1942 – May 8, 2020) was an American professional football player who was a defensive back for the American Football League (AFL)'s Houston Oilers (1964–1969), and for the National Football League (NFL)'s New York Jets (1970–1972).
+Wilmer Kenzie " W. K." Hicks Jr. (July 14, 1942 – May 8, 2020) was an American professional football player who was a defensive back for the American Football League (AFL)'s Houston Oilers (1964–1969), and for the National Football League (NFL)'s New York Jets (1970–1972).
+In 1965, Hicks led the AFL in interceptions (9) and was named second-team All-AFL.
+He was selected to play in the AFL All-Star Game the following season.
 Before his professional career, Hicks played college football for the Texas Southern Tigers.
+As a senior in 1963, he was named a first-team NAIA All-American and first team All-Southwestern Athletic Conference at defensive back.